Letian2003/C-VQA/README.md

 # C-VQA: Counterfactual Reasoning VQA Dataset

-This is the code and data for C-VQA.
+This is the code and data for the paper [What If the TV Was Off?
+Examining Counterfactual Reasoning Abilities of Multi-modal Language Models](https://arxiv.org/abs/2310.06627).

 ## Dataset